 Datuk Chung was appointed to the Board on 2 September 2005.
 He started his involvement in IT in the early 80's with Computer Information Systems Sdn Bhd, a bureau services company providing data processing services for insurance companies.
 He then left to join System Maju Sdn Bhd, a Wang Computers distributor, a company specializing in IT hardware and software.
 In 1985, he co-founded Power Computer Supplies Sdn Bhd, a company principally involved in software development for general insurance companies.
 He subsequently sold his shares in this venture in 1996.
 From 1996 to 2001, he was involved in providing general consultancy services.
-In 2002, he was appointed Managing Director of Rexit Solutions Sdn Bhd ("Rexit Solutions") and subsequently in 2003, he acquired Rexit Solutions through Rexit Venture Sdn Bhd ("Rexit Venture").
+In 2002, he was appointed as Managing Director of Rexit Solutions Sdn Bhd ("Rexit Solutions") and subsequently in 2003, he acquired Rexit Solutions through Rexit Venture Sdn Bhd ("Rexit Venture").
 With great vision and leadership, he is recognised in the general insurance industry and is also a key factor in steering the steady growth of Rexit Group to become a respected software company in the IT industry.

-Datuk Chung is the Chairman of the Options Committee and a Member of the Remuneration Committee.
-He attended all the four (4) Board meetings held in the financial year ended 30 June 2022.
+Datuk Chung is the Chairman of the Options Committee.
+He attended all four (4) Board meetings held in the financial year ended 30 June 2023.
+On 22 May 2023, he ceased to be a Member of the Remuneration Committee.

-SI THO YOKE MENG 61 years of age, Malaysian, Male
+SI THO YOKE MENG 62 years of age, Malaysian, Male